RobertTalbert/modernalgebra/course-documentation/mth350-w2021-syllabus.md

 ## How are individual assignments graded?

-+ **Weekly Practice** and **Problem Sets**: Each type has its own standards for "acceptable work" outlined in the XXX document.
++ **Weekly Practice** and **Problem Sets**: Each type has its own standards for "acceptable work" outlined in the "Standards for Grading" document found on Blackboard in the "Syllabus and Calendar.
 The grading process is outlined in the flowchart below:
 ![EMPX rubric](https://i.ibb.co/0sRwsd6/EMPX-rubric-2021.png)
 + **Daily Prep**: A *Pass* mark is given if the Daily Prep is turned in before its deadline and if *each item* on the Daily Prep has a response that represents a *good faith effort to be right*. **Mistakes are not penalized**.
 In fact one purpose of Daily Preps is to provide me with information about issues that the class is having, prior to class meetings.
 A *No Pass* is given if an item is left blank (even accidentally), has an answer but it shows insufficient effort (including responses like "I don't know"), or if the Daily Prep is late.
 + **Startup/Review assignments**: The Pass/No Pass critera for these are specified on the individual assignments.